marilyne-linkurious/documentation/content/admin/content/access/sso-google.md

    - `tokenURL`, e.g. `https://www.googleapis.com/oauth2/v4/token`
    - `clientID`, e.g. `1718xxxxxx-xxxxxxxxxxxxxxxx.apps.googleusercontent.com`
    - `clientSecret`, e.g. `E09dQxxxxxxxxxxxxxxxxSN`
+3. Add an `oauth2` section inside the `access` section in {{config}}

-To limit the access to the Google accounts from your Google Suite domain, remember to add the `hd` query parameter to the `authorizationURL` with your domain as value.
+To limit the access to the Google accounts from your Google Suite domain, use the `hd` query parameter in the `authorizationURL` with your domain as value.

 Example `access.oauth2` configuration with Google Suite: